 O₃ - daily ozone concentration measured as an 8-hour mean can exceed a value of 120 µg/m³, but not more than 25 days per year (365 days), averaged over three consecutive years.

 PM₁₀ - two air quality standards are used simultaneously.
 In the first case, the daily concentration of PM₁₀ can exceed 50 µg/m³, but not more than 35 days per year (365 days).
-The second PM₁₀ standard states that the annual average concentration has a limit value of 40 µg/m³.
+The second PM₁₀ standard states that the annual average concentration has a limited value of 40 µg/m³.

 B[a]P - target value of B[a]P annual concentration is 1 ng/m³.
 It is worth noting that even if you enter this limit into our calculator, you get the equivalence of about 450 cigarettes per year.

 To visualize how many people have been exposed to polluted air in recent years, look at the picture below.
-It can be found in theabout the high level of air pollutions across Europe in 2018.
+It can be found in theabout the high level of air pollution across Europe in 2018.

-Main sources of smog
+The main sources of smog

 The effect of smog on our health